-WHISTLER (REUTERS) - The United States' closest allies attacked the Trump administration on Friday (June 1) for imposing tariffs on steel and aluminium imports and mounted challenges with the world's top trade body, fouling the mood at a G-7 finance leaders meeting.
+WHISTLER (British Columbia) • The United States' closest allies have attacked the Donald Trump administration for its tariffs on steel and aluminium imports, and mounted challenges with the world's top trade body, fouling the mood at a Group of Seven finance leaders meeting.

-US Treasury Secretary Steven Mnuchin was the prime target of the criticism at the meeting of Group of Seven finance ministers and central bank governors in Canada, with the six other G-7 member countries subject to the US metals tariffs, which were imposed on national security grounds.
+US Treasury Secretary Steven Mnuchin was the prime target of the criticism at the Friday meeting of G-7 finance ministers and central bank governors in Canada, with the six other G-7 member countries subject to the US metals tariffs, which were imposed on national security grounds.

-The European Union and Canada both filed challenges with the World Trade Organization.
+The European Union and Canada have filed challenges with the World Trade Organisation.

 Canadian Foreign Minister Chrystia Freeland said in a statement that the tariffs were "imposed under a false pretext of safeguarding US national security".